joannakl/cs102/projects/project2.markdown

 	COUNTY, STATE
 	LATITUDE, LONGITUDE, ELEVATION
 	```
-	(If latitude, longitude, or elevation are not provided, the values should be skipped.)
+	(If latitude, longitude, or elevation are not provided, the values should be printed as zeros - this is the convention
+	used in the data set.)

 #### <code class="code_title">Feature</code> class